DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 UpdateContext({locSelectedItems: Filter(IMP_CO2_CONS_RAW_HDR, Find(OvrImpMainSectFilterImportCodeTextBox.Value,CST_IMP_CODE))})
 ```

-Keeping track of the sorted column:
+Sorting the columns is also based on a local variable `locSortColumn`.
+It denotes the column we want to sort after.
+The following pieces ensure that the variable is kept up to date:
 * Initialization

-  When you enter overview screen which boils down to the event `OnVisible`.
-The expression below applies the filter (so far only implemented for the code) and stores the filtered records in a local variable.
+  When we enter the page we must ensure the local variable is correct.
+Entering page might be triggered by visiting the page initially or because we press the `Home` button in the wizard.
+To achieve we have to set the property `OnVisisble` to the following value:
 ```
 UpdateContext(
     {
         locSortColumn: "Code",
-        locSelectedItems:
-          Filter(IMP_CO2_CONS_RAW_HDR,
-            Find(OvrImpMainSectFilterImportCodeTextBox.Value,CST_IMP_CODE))
+        ...
     }
 )
 ```

 * List

-  The list is using as data source now the local variable and not the original table IMP_CO2_CONS_RAW_HDR anymore.
+  The list is using as data source now the local variable and not the original table `IMP_CO2_CONS_RAW_HDR` anymore.
 We have to ensure that we sort the content according to the selected column.
+The following expression is doing the job:
 ```
 Switch(
     locSortColumn,